albertattard/java-boot-camp/03 - Classes, Methods and Objects.md

 ### The `toString()` method

-All objects in Java have a [method called `toString()`](https://docs.oracle.com/en/java/javase/14/docs/api/java.base/java/lang/Object.html#toString()) which is used to convert an object into a string.
+All objects in Java have a [method called `toString()`](https://docs.oracle.com/en/java/javase/14/docs/api/java.base/java/lang/Object.html#toString()) which is used to convert an object into a developer friendly string.

 ```java
 package demo;